What’s in a Dim Sim

-The humble dim sim is an Australian staple and national treasure.
-They can be found in almost every school canteen, service station or corner store around the country.
-But surprisingly, not many people know what exactly are in these treats and where they originate.
+The humble Dim Sim is an Australian staple and national treasure.
+They can be found in almost every school canteen, service station, or corner store around the country.
+But surprisingly, not many people know what exactly is in these treats and where they originate.

 This blog post will give you the most comprehensive overview of the famous snack, including some background and common questions.
 Whether you’re a connoisseur of the dim sim or just curious about the cuisine, you’re bound to learn something new.